 Note: Study plan must be submitted to appropriate contact for assessment by 27 July for Semester 1, and by 15 Jan for Semester 2.
 Once approved, please upload it onto your online application with the other required documents.

-Note: The online Expression of Interest will be opened one month before the deadlines.
+Note: The application will be opened one month before the deadlines.

-RMIT Vietnam will email the successful applicants instructions on how to submit an online application to RMIT Melbourne.
-Please note that all students coming to study at RMIT Melbourne have to meet the Simplified Student Visa Framework (SSVF) requirement.
+RMIT Vietnam will assess your grade eligibility based on your GPA.
+Please note that all students coming to study at RMIT Melbourne have to meet the Simplified Student Visa Framework (SSVF) and program structure requirements, which will be assessed by RMT Melbourne.

-Please note that all students coming to study at RMIT Melbourne have to meet the Simplified Student Visa Framework (SSVF) requirement.
+Please note that all students coming to study at RMIT Melbourne have to meet the Simplified Student Visa Framework (SSVF) and program structure requirements, which will be assessed by RMT Melbourne.

 Step 6: Things to do after submission of your application